ne4au/English/Vocabulary/Chide.md

 [[V]] [[Formal]]
 to speak to someone severely because they have behaved badly

-- She chided him for hos bad manners
+- She chided him for his bad manners

 ##### Synonyms:
 - [[Admonish]]